Getting Started¶

 By default, psymon

-enables all instrumentation capabilities.
+enables the most common instrumentation capabilities.
 To enable selective instrumentation, specify the

 instrumentation class with the appropriate option.